tatonka21/bacontools/README.md

 >ImageValidator -v
 >ImageValidator --verbose
 ```
 Print the specific exception that causes the image to be discarded.
+Doesn't really tell much, so don't even bother.

 ```sh
 >ImageValidator --mute